 - Memorial wall

-The City of Calgary helps citizens honour loved ones at Union Cemetery through several annual special events including Mother's Day, and Father's Day.
+The City of Calgary helps citizens honour loved ones buried in City cemeteries through several annual special events.
+Learn more about upcoming events.